Vanilla Almond Milk

 - Pinch of sea salt

-- Optional: 1 tsp. raw honey or 2 dates
+- 1 teaspoon honey or 2 dates (optional)

 - Place almonds in a bowl and cover completely with water.
 Allow almonds to soak for 8-10 hours or overnight.